tsu-denim/strafer-duty/README.md

 # strafer-duty
-Massively parallel processing with AWS Lambda, Function as a Service (FaaS)
+Massively parallel processing with AWS Lambda, Function as a Service (FaaS).